- This post contains affiliate links. Read more here.

-- Uuse a smaller amount of diluted oils on small dogs vs. big dogs – and less amounts of diluted oils on puppies and senior dogs.
+- Use a smaller amount of diluted oils on small dogs vs. big dogs – and fewer amounts of diluted oils on puppies and senior dogs.

-- Use a hydrosol, a water-based byproduct obtained during the steam distillation process of an essential oil.
+- Use a hydrosol, a water-based byproduct obtained during the steam distillation process of essential oils.

-Before trying aromatherapy at home with your dogs, keep these safety tips in mind—and be sure to check with your vet if you have any questions or concerns.
-Dogs are more sensitive to essential oils than we are, so even if you’re familiar with them for yourself, remember that it’s a different story with your dog.
+Dogs are more sensitive to essential oils than humans, so even if you’re familiar with them for yourself, remember that it’s a different story with your dog.

-- Only use essential oils with your dogs when needed to address a specific, on-going and active concern – not to “prevent” a health issue.
+- Only use essential oils with your dogs to address a specific, ongoing and active concern – not to “prevent” a health issue.

 - Do not add essential oils to your dog’s food or drinking water.

-- Avoid using essential oils with puppies under 10 weeks of age – use hydrosols instead.
+- Avoid using essential oils with puppies under 10 weeks of age and with pregnant or nursing dogs.

 - Muscle tremors